awesome-reactivesearch/recipe-search/README.md

+## Description:

+The project is a recipe search application which uses **[2.2 million recipes dataset](https://github.com/Glorf/recipenlg)** , to perform search in.

+The project aims to showcase the utility potential of the SearchBox libraries (React-SearchBox/ Vue-SearchBox).

+##### Key Takeaways:
+- Appbase.io is blazing fast :dizzy:(and a good Algolia alternative).
+- Appbase.io's low latency on a large dataset with recipe search.
+- You can do advanced search relevance features - that help with engagement and conversions (through the use of : popular suggestions, recent suggestions, synonyms, query rules et al) that can't be done otherwise with something like Typesense or Elasticsearch itself.

+> #### The project is demonstrated using two different frontend libs/ frameworks, namely, `React` & `Vue`.
-# Recipe Search Apps : React
+##  :punch: Recipe Search : `React`

+### App Preview :

-## Structure:
+### Structure:

-**Assets Directory -**
+- **Assets Directory -**
 Assets like images that can be used in the app.

-Elements or UI components that can be used in pages to build meaningful content.

-**Helper Directory -**
+- **Helper Directory -**

     Contains constants and util functions used throughout the code.

-**Components Directory -**
+- **Components Directory -**

     Elements or UI components that can be used in pages to build meaningful content.

-## Steps to get started:
+### Steps to get started:

 Install the dependencies using : `npm install`(or yarn)

-Create an .env file with
+> Create an .env file with
 `REACT_APP_APPBASE_URL = YOUR_APPBASE_URL`
 `REACT_APP_APPBASE_APP_NAME = APPBASE_INDEX_NAME`
 `REACT_APP_APPBASE_APP_CREDENTIALS = APPBASE_CREDENTIALS`

-## Available Scripts
+### Available Scripts

 In the project directory, you can run:

-### `npm start`
+#### `npm start`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.